© University of Kent - Contact | Feedback | Legal | FOI | Cookies

-What can I do with my degree in Accounting and Finance? |
+What can I do with a degree in Accounting and Finance?

-Accounting and Finance careers
+Accounting and finance careers

 The jobs listed below may interest Accounting and Finance students and graduates.
 Although many of these careers are open to graduates in other subjects, an Accounting and Finance degree will be useful and some employers may give preference to relevant graduates.
 Accounting and Finance graduates are also likely to be eligible for exemptions from some professional accountancy exams.